Web App Development in 2025: A Comprehensive Guide

 HTML is another core technology of web development.
 HyperText Markup Language (HTML) is responsible for structuring the content of a web page.

-A series of HTML elements describe to a web page how to display text, images, and in the latest version of HTML — HTML 5 — audio and video as well.
-HTML elements are most recognizable by the “<” and “>” characters.
+A series of HTML elements describe how to display text and images on a web page, and in the latest version of HTML — HTML 5 — audio and video as well.
+HTML elements are most recognizable by the “and characters.
+Here’s

-Here’s a secret: if you’re on a desktop or laptop, right-click on any web page, press “View page source” and you will find a bunch of HTML embedded right into your browser.
+Here’s a secret: if you’re on a desktop or laptop, right-click on any web page, press “View page source,” and you will find a bunch of HTML embedded right in your browser.

 CSS

-Cascading Style Scripts (CSS) is a language for denoting the presentation of a web page.
+Cascading Style Scripts (CSS) is a language that denotes the presentation of a web page.
 Just like JavaScript and HTML, it is a foundation technology making the World Wide Web what it is today.

 Colors, layouts, and fonts are some of the integral characteristics of a web page or web app.
-CSS invokes these characteristics.
+CSS invokes these characteristics, dictating the visual design of web applications.

 Back-End

-Back-end development features a wider range of technologies as back-end development comprises several components such as server-side programming, databases, web servers, and APIs
+Back-end development features a wider range of technologies, and it comprises several components such as server-side programming, databases, web servers, and APIs

 Programming Languages